Ryanjlowe/amazon-pinpoint-salesforce-connector/README.md

 #### Step 5.
 Test the Salesforce CRM to Amazon Pinpoint Endpoint Connection

+At this point, there will be an EC2 instance listening to Salesforce Contact updates on the Salesforce Streaming API.
+As changes happen, in real time, the EC2 code will capture the event and pass it to the Amazon Kinesis Stream.
+The **salesforce-crm-update-pinpoint** AWS Lambda code will then execute and write the Salesforce Contact object into Pinpoint using Endpoint and User data.
+The UserId of the Endpoint data will be the Salesforce CRM Contact Id.
+In this way, the Email and MobilePhone endpoints will be tied back to the same user.
+The Name and Birthdate fields will be written as custom User Attributes that can be used for segmentation and personalization of messages.

+To test the connection, first we need to create a new Contact in Salesforce.

+1. Log into your Salesforce instance.
+2. Choose **Contacts** from the navigation menu.
+3. On the Contacts page Choose **New**.
+4. Fill out the **New Contact** form ensuring to fill in all Required Fields, the **Mobile** and **Email** fields, as well as the **Birthdate** field for Step 7 below.
+5. Choose **Save**

+To verify the Endpoints were created for both the email and mobile phone fields:

+1. Log in to the AWS console, and then open the Amazon Pinpoint console at https://console.aws.amazon.com/pinpoint/home/.
+2. From the **All Projects** menu, choose **Salesforce Pinpoint Demo Application**.
+3. The **Applications analytics** should now display **2** under **New endpoints**.

 #### Step 6.
 Test the Amazon Pinpoint Engagement Update to Salesforce CRM

+Now that we have verified that Salesforce CRM updates are syncing into Amazon Pinpoint in realtime, we need to verify that Pinpoint engagement data is syncing back to Salesforce CRM.
+To do this, we need to enable the Email channel in the **Salesforce Pinpoint Demo Application**.

+To enable the Email Channel:

+1. In the navigation pane, choose **Settings** while still on the **Salesforce Pinpoint Demo Application** in Amazon Pinpoint.
+2. Under **Email** choose **Manage**.
+3. Under **Identity details** choose **Edit**.
+4. Check the box **Enable the email channel for this project**.
+    1. Choose **Verify a new email address**.
+    2. Enter an email address that you have access to in the **Email address** field.
+    3. Choose **Verify email address**
+    4. Check your email for a verification email and follow the instructions.
+    5. Choose **Save**
+5. Take note of the **Sending Restrictions** information.
+If it says **In sandbox** then you will only be able to send emails to email addresses you verified in the steps above.
+If this is the case, ensure that your Salesforce Contact uses this email address or the send will fail.

+To execute an email campaign:

+1. In the navigation pane, choose **Campaigns** while still on the **Salesforce Pinpoint Demo Application** in Amazon Pinpoint.
+2. Choose **Create a campaign**.
+3. For **Campaign name**, type a name for the campaign, and then choose **Next**.
+4. On the **Segment** page, do the following
+    1. Choose **Create a segment**.
+    2. For **Name your segment to reuse it later**, type a name for the segment.
+    3. Note that under **Segment Estimate** ensure that it lists **2 endpoints**.
+    4. Leave the other settings as default and choose **Next**.
+    5. Choose **I understand** on the pop-up menu warning.
+5. On the **Create your message** page, ensure **Email** is chosen and type the message that you want to send, and then choose **Next**.
+6. On the **Schedule** page, choose **At a specific time** and **Immediately** and then choose **Next**.
+7. Verify that you receive your message in your email inbox.

+To verify that the Amazon Pinpoint engagement data makes it back to the Salesforce Contact record:

+1. Wait a few moments for the events in the Kinesis Event Stream to be fully processed by the AWS Lambda function.
+2. Log into your Salesforce instance.
+3. Choose **Contacts** from the navigation menu.
+4. Find and open your test Contact record.
+5. Click **Details** to view the Contact record field details.
+6. Verify that the **Pinpoint Last Email Sent** field has been updated!

 #### Step 7.
 Take it to the next level - Create a Happy Birthday Email Campaign

 Now that we are syncing Contact data from Salesforce CRM to Amazon Pinpoint, we can use this data to power all kinds of marketing campaigns.
 A very simple campaign we will setup now is a Happy Birthday email campaign using the Birthdate field in Salesforce CRM.
 We will launch a Daily recurring Pinpoint Campaign that will utilize an AWS Lambda function to filter down our Endpoints to find only those with Today as their Birthday using a Pinpoint Campaign Server Extension.
 All of these components have been packaged into the AWS CloudFormation template **birthdaycampaign.template.yaml** file found in the **cloudformation** folder of this git repository.

+*Note* the AWS Lambda code found in */lambdas/pinpoint-birthday-segment-filter* is only a handful of lines long and does not require any third party dependencies, so the full source is included in the AWS CloudFormation template and does not require an AWS Lambda deployment package to be uploaded to S3 like Step 3 above.

 To launch the AWS CloudFormation template: